zoffixznet/writing/perl6/20160425-Perl6-Comb-It.md

     my @things = $text =~ /thing/g;
     my %things = $text =~ /(key)...(value)/g;

 You take some nice, predictable text, pop a regex next to it, and BOOM!
-Get a nice list of things or use several captures and or a pretty hash.
+You get a nice list of things or a pretty hash.
 Magical!

 There are some similarities to this construct in Perl 6, but if you're a new programmer, with Perl 5 background, there might be some confusion.
 First,